 As a next step, the Portland Historic Landmarks Commission will review the MPD at its meeting on January 27.
 They will make a formal recommendation to the State Advisory Committee on Historic Preservation, which will meet on February 28.
 The State Committee will then make a formal recommendation to the National Park Service to accept the MPD.

-Your comments on the MPD draft are welcome in verbal or written form.
-Here’s how you can submit comments:
+Public comments on the MPD draft are welcome in verbal or written form.
+Here’s how comments can be submitted:

 Portland Historic Landmarks Commission meeting